Question MisterE replaces his ancient SeaSonic S12II 520 power supply

 Greetings, all!
 I've had a SeaSonic S12II 520 Bronze 520W power supply running 24/7 in whatever happens to be my main computer, since I bought it in December of 2011.
 It's served me well but it's had a coil chirping in it for years and the fan is wearing out and the noise is becoming a little annoying.
 I gave my computer a good cleaning today, replaced the old rear 120mm exhaust fan with a new 140mm, and replaced the power supply with a Thermaltake Toughpower GF A3 650W 80+ Gold Full Modular.
 HOLY EFFING MOLY is this thing quiet compared to the PSU that I replaced!
 It has a 10-year warranty and will hopefully last that long.

 There have been better PSUs for years.
 This is nothing new.
 I went through two of those S12II PSUs.
-Both failed right as they're warranty (5-years) expired.
+Both failed right as their warranty (5-years) expired.
 You got lucky.
 All of my computers have top end Seasonic power supplies in them.
 10/12 year warranties.
 Quiet AF.
 As far as your old S12II, I'm surprised your haven't replaced a long time ago due to obsolescence.

 mindless1